Anomaly detection sounds fancy. In my work, 80% of it is simple stuff. A z-score, a rolling window, done.

 forecast = model.predict(df)

-- Start simple: Z-scores solve more problems than you would think.
-I usually start here.
+- Start simple.
+Z-scores solve more problems than people want to admit.
+I start there every time.

-- Alert fatigue is real: Better to miss some anomalies than cry wolf constantly.
-I have learned this the hard way.
+- Alert fatigue is real.
+Better to miss a few than cry wolf every day.
+I learned this the hard way.

-- Investigate before alerting: Many “anomalies” have mundane explanations.
+- Check before you alert.
+Most “anomalies” have boring explanations.